ankitver2008/rupalis-website/README.md

 # rupalis-website

-Its is my dearest rupali's resume website made with live
+Its is my dearest rupali's resume website made with love